ipleiria-robotics/indoor_positioning_uwb/README.md

 #### [Dynamic Tests](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/movement_test)

-The dynamic tests were executed using two different velocities on a linear conveyor, one with a slow velocity and another with a faster velocity.
-In order to properly evaluate the performance of this test, additional data was needed, namely a dataset with the real motion carried out by the tag.
+Two dynamic tests were executed using a linear conveyor, one with a slow velocity and another with a faster velocity.
+In order to properly evaluate the performance of each test, a ground-truth measurment was taken, generating a dataset with the real motion carried out by the tag.
 For that purpose, we used an encoder, attached to the motor controlling the conveyor motion.
-An Arduino Uno R3 was used to read the pulses and together with Python script [sli_encoder.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/utilities) running on a PC.
-During this test, the tag device was connected to a Raspberry Pi 3 to run the previous Python scripts presented.
+An Arduino Uno R3 was used to read the encoder pulses and, together with a Python script [sli_encoder.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/utilities) running on a PC, the true position of the part was measured.
+The systems was calibrated beforehand.
+During this test, the tag device was connected to a Raspberry Pi 3 running the same Python scripts as in the static tests.

-All the data acquired was post-analysed to obtain the position estimated and error analysis.
+All the data acquired was post-analysed to obtain the estimated position and perform error analysis.
 To execute the corresponding python scripts to generate positions and then analyse the results:

 1. Slow - Test with a low velocity